matoanbach/RHCSA/RHCSA Theory/Module 4: Performing Daily Administration Tasks/Lesson 17 - Configuring Logging.md

 - Because of the lack of facilities, some services take care of their own logging and don't use rsyslog

 ## 17.5 Using logrotate
-- The `logrotate` command is started by a systemd timer to prevent them from growing to big
+- The `logrotate` command is started by a systemd timer to prevent them from growing too big
 - After rotation, the file is renamed to a file with the rotation date as extension
 - When too many files are rotated, according to the settings, the oldest file will be discarded
 - Log rotation configured in files /etc/logrotate.conf and /etc/logrotate.d